 We’re saying, we know you don’t know this and we’re learning this skill, but we’re gonna you know, grade you on all of it.
 It just doesn’t make sense.
-So instead of grading score, the assessments that support the angle that are the practice.
+So instead of grading, score the assessments that support the end goal, that are the practice.

 So did they do it?
 Did they participate in the discussion?
 Give them some points.
 So maybe you have like five points for each assessment just to make sure that they are doing the practice instead of grading, taking home a slogging home, all the grading.

-Maybe you give for comprehension questions and you’re grading one on that for the one that really targets into what you want kids to do at the end and maybe you’re grading their answer out of five points.
+Maybe you give four comprehension questions and you’re grading one of that four the one that really targets into what you want kids to do at the end and maybe you’re grading their answer out of five points.

 Helping Students Prepare For Their Future

-So again, really focused on what do you need to check.
-You know what could just be checked in class, like what could the student’s score, because students should be self analyzing their work.
+So again, really focus on what do you need to check.
+What could just be checked in class, like what could the student’s score, because students should be self analyzing their work.
 They should be self-assessing.
 We need to teach them to do that.

 When they get to be adults and they don’t know how to write a check or pay their bills on time, they need to go, gosh, I don’t know how to do this.
 If we don’t ever allow students to take that ownership of knowing they don’t know something, then they’re going to fail as adults too.

-So again, I’m going to emphasize score the practice grade, the final assessments, you know, grade the quizzes.
-So like I would give classwork, maybe 10 points quizzes, maybe I’d make 25 to 50 points tests or big projects.
-They make a hundred points.
+So again, I’m going to emphasize score the practice, grade the final assessments.
+Grade the quizzes.
+I would give classwork, maybe 10 points quizzes, maybe I’d make 25 to 50 points tests or big projects I’d make 100 points.

-So I would, you know, change up the value of what I was grading depending on whether it was practice, kind of a practice assessment or whether it was an end assessment, you know, as sumative assessment.
+So I would, you know, change up the value of what I was grading depending on whether it was practice, a practice assessment or whether it was an end assessment, you know, a sumative assessment.

 And what I’ve realized really just didn’t work.
-And you really need to look at a giant list of reading questions and say, are these all necessary?
+You really need to look at a giant list of reading questions and say, are these all necessary?
 Again, three to four for me usually is plenty.

-And I think if you consider, have I hit the different skills I’m trying to get, like if you’re doing character development plot, um, maybe you’re talking about narrator.
+I think if you consider, have I hit the different skills I’m trying to get, if you’re doing character development, plot, maybe you’re talking about narrator.
 Okay, so maybe you want to make sure you have one question on each of those.

 You check that there are different levels of higher order thinking skills.
 They’re not all like low level rote memory type questions.

-You know, you, you don’t need to 10 in a chapter, that’s 20 questions to come up with 10 meaningful questions is actually kind of hard.
+You don’t need to 10 in a chapter, that’s 20 questions to come up with 10 meaningful questions is actually kind of hard.
 And then you know, ask them to support it with text evidence.
-Don’t let them just put down a two word answer, you know?
+Don’t let them just put down a two word answer.

 So think about that.
 If they’re writing a two sentence, three sentence answer that they had to go back in the chapter and really find the evidence for tastes a lot of time.
 So three to four questions that can be for some kids, a 30 minute or more assignment.
-So you need to give them 10 there.
+So if you give them 10, they’ll just never finish.

-They’ll just never finish.
 Then you’re going to get garbage because they’re just going through it, trying to go fast.
-I would rather have three to four well done questions than 10 that they fled through, just, you know, or they flew through it just to get it done.
+I would rather have three to four well done questions than 10 that they flew through it just to get it done.